FDR control with adaptive procedures and FDR monotonicity: Synthetic data obtained by simulations. Synthetic data obtained by simulations

-We applied our method, as well as several others (see below), to synthetic data obtained by simulations performed along the lines of \cite{yuilia_2008}, with full details presented in Appendix \ref{app:simulation_study}.
-The advantage of working with synthetic data is that several parameters of interest are under full control, and one can investigate their effect on the quality of different procedures and bounds.
-Furthermore, by performing repeated simulations, one can determine not only the ({\it expected} value) FDR but also the entire {\it distribution} of $V/R^+$.
-One should bear in mind that results based on specific simulations might have limited applicability and are hard to generalize, since the simulations use specific configurations (e.g. data distribution, test to determine p-values, hypothesis dependency structure etc.).
-A comprehensive simulation capturing all possible behaviors of the hypothesis is infeasible, but we have tried to explore various different plausible scenarios which might be encountered in practice, by changing the number of (total and null) hypothesis and their dependency structure, with both positive and negative correlations.
-The simulations produce two kinds of Gaussian random variables: $Z_1,...Z_{m_0}$, sampled from the standard normal distribution $P_0 \equiv N(0,1)$, and $Z_{m_0+1},...Z_m$, sampled from $P_1 \equiv N(\mu_1,1)$, centered on $\mu_1>0$.
-All variables (both null and non-null) are sampled with covariance $\rho$, ($0 \leq \rho \leq 1)$: at the extreme cases, setting $\rho = 0$ corresponds to independent variables whereas $\rho = 1$ to full (deterministic) dependency.
-For each $Z_i$ the corresponding {\it two-tailed} p-value is obtained, $p_i=2 \Phi(-\vert Z_i \vert )$, where $\Phi$ is the standard Gaussian cumulative distribution function.
-The obtained $p_i$'s have a uniform $U[0,1]$ distribution for $i=1,..,m_0$ (corresponding to the null hypothesis) and a distribution stochastically smaller than uniform for $i=m_0+1,..,m$ (the alternative hypothesis).
-A set of $m$ such variables constitutes a single instance or realization of the data to be analyzed.
-To get accurate estimates of the FDR and the $V/R^+$ distribution, we generated for each simulation $50000$ such realizations, which generally gave highly accurate and reproducible estimates.
-Under the null hypotheses all variables are sampled from the first distribution, $m$ p-values are calculated accordingly and used as input to one of the procedures with a desired FDR bound $q$, producing a list of $R$ rejections.
-As opposed to real data, here one can go back and identify those $V$ among the $R$ that were falsely rejected (i.e. were, in fact, selected from $P_0$).
-This way one can keep track of the true values of $V/R^+$, their mean (calculated over a large number of instances), variance, etc.
+We applied our method, as well as several others (see below), to synthetic data obtained by simulations performed along the lines of \citet{gavrilov2009}, with full details presented in \citet{ZZDsupp2010}, Supplement E. The advantage of working with synthetic data is that several parameters of interest are under full control, and one can investigate their effect on the quality of different procedures and bounds.
+Furthermore, by performing repeated simulations, one can determine not only the (\textit{expected} value) FDR but also the entire \textit{distribution} of $V/R^+$.
+One should bear in mind that results based on specific simulations might have limited applicability and are hard to generalize, since the simulations use specific configurations (e.g., data distribution, test to determine $p$-values, hypothesis dependency structure, etc.).
+A comprehensive simulation capturing all possible behaviors of the hypothesis is infeasible, but we have tried to explore various different plausible scenarios which might be encountered in practice, by changing the number of (total and null) hypotheses and their dependency structure, with both positive and negative correlations.
+The simulations produce two kinds of Gaussian random variables: $Z_1,\ldots,Z_{m_0}$, sampled from the standard normal distribution $P_0 \equiv N(0,1)$, and $Z_{m_0+1},\ldots,Z_m$, sampled from $P_1 \equiv N(\mu_1,1)$, centered on $\mu_1>0$.
+All variables (both null and nonnull) are sampled with covariance~$\rho$ ($0 \leq\rho\leq1)$: at the extreme cases, setting $\rho= 0$ corresponds to independent variables, whereas $\rho= 1$ to full (deterministic) dependency.
+For each~$Z_i$ the corresponding \textit{two-tailed} $p$-value is obtained, $p_i=2 \Phi(-\vert Z_i \vert)$, where~$\Phi$ is the standard Gaussian cumulative distribution function.
+The obtained $p_i$'s have a uniform $U[0,1]$ distribution for $i=1,\ldots,m_0$ (corresponding to the null hypothesis) and a distribution stochastically smaller than uniform for $i=m_0+1,\ldots,m$ (the alternative hypothesis).